-- 304.5-1.
+- 304.4-1.
 General.
 This law governs the keeping of all domestic animals which are commonly owned as household pets.
-Domestic animals include, but are not limited to, dogs, cats, ferrets, rabbits, guinea pigs, turtles, birds, pigeons, hamsters, non-venomous reptiles, amphibians, and arachnids. - (a) Domestic animals do not include prohibited animals as identified by the prohibited animals resolution provided for in section 304.10-2. - 304.5-2.
+Domestic animals include, but are not limited to, dogs, cats, ferrets, rabbits, guinea pigs, turtles, birds, pigeons, hamsters, non-venomous reptiles, amphibians, and arachnids. - (a) Domestic animals do not include prohibited animals as identified by the prohibited animals resolution provided for in section 304.9-2. - 304.4-2.
 Authority of the Oneida Police Department and Conservation Department.
-Oneida Police Officers and Conservation Wardens shall have the authority to: - (a) investigate complaints involving domestic animals; - (b) enforce the provisions of this law through appropriate means, including but not limited to: - (1) seizing any animal that is taken, employed, used, or possessed in violation of this law and/or mistreated, rabid or otherwise in danger or dangerous; - (2) issuing citations consistent with the fine and penalty schedule developed in accordance with this law; and - (3) using force, up to and including lethal force, to stop an immediate threat to public safety caused by an animal. - (A) Where lethal force is used, such execution shall be conducted in as humane manner as possible and, to the extent feasible, avoids damage to the animal's head for the purpose of rabies testing. - 304.5-3.
+Oneida Police Officers and Conservation Wardens shall have the authority to: - (a) investigate complaints involving domestic animals; - (b) enforce the provisions of this law through appropriate means, including but not limited to: - (1) seizing any animal that is taken, employed, used, or possessed in violation of this law and/or mistreated, rabid or otherwise in danger or dangerous;

+83 accordance with this law; and (3) using force, up to and including lethal force, to stop an immediate threat to 84 85 public safety caused by an animal.
+(A) Where lethal force is used, such execution shall be conducted in as 86 87 humane manner as possible and, to the extent feasible, avoids damage to the 88 animal's head for the purpose of rabies testing.
+89 304.4-3.
 Fine, Penalty, and Licensing Fee Schedule.
-The Environmental, Health, Safety, and Land Division and the Environmental Resource Board are hereby delegated joint authority to develop a fine, penalty, and licensing fee schedule.
-The fine, penalty, and licensing fee schedule shall be adopted by the Oneida Business Committee through resolution. - 304.5-4.
+The Environmental, Health, Safety, and 90 Land Division and the Environmental Resource Board are hereby delegated joint authority to 91 develop a fine, penalty, and licensing fee schedule.
+The fine, penalty, and licensing fee schedule 92 shall be adopted by the Oneida Business Committee through resolution.
+93 304.4-4.
 Disease Investigation and Quarantine.
-The Environmental, Health, Safety, and Land Division, the Emergency Management Coordinator, and the Comprehensive Health Division are hereby delegated joint authority to establish standard operating procedures related to disease investigations and quarantines. - 304.5-5.
+The Environmental, Health, Safety, and Land 94 Division, the Emergency Management Coordinator, and the Comprehensive Health Division are 95 hereby delegated joint authority to establish standard operating procedures related to disease 96 investigations and quarantines.
+97 304.4-5.
 Issuance of Licenses.
-The Environmental, Health, Safety, and Land Division shall make all decisions related to the issuance of a license and/or permit in accordance with this law, unless otherwise noted.
+The Environmental, Health, Safety, and Land Division shall make 98 all decisions related to the issuance of a license and/or permit in accordance with this law, unless 99 otherwise noted.
+100 101

-304.6.
+304.5.
 Treatment of Animals

-- 304.6-1.
+- 304.5-1.
 Food and Water.
-An owner shall provide an animal with a daily supply of food and water sufficient to maintain the animal in good health. - 304.6-2.
+An owner shall provide an animal with a daily supply of food and water sufficient to maintain the animal in good health. - 304.5-2.
 Shelter.
 An owner shall meet the minimum standards for indoor and outdoor shelter for an animal.
-All shelter shall be structurally sound and maintained in good repair to protect the animal from injury and to contain the animal.
+All shelter shall be structurally sound and maintained in good repair to protect the animal from injury and to contain the animal. - (a) Minimum indoor standards of shelter.
+Minimum standards for indoor shelter include the following: - (1) Temperature.
+The ambient temperature of the indoor shelter shall be compatible with the health of the animal.